whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

 }
 ```

-If you try to compile and execute it, you will end up with a shellcode length of 1 bytes, which is not the true length of the shellcode.
+If you try to compile and execute it, you will end up with a shellcode length of 1 byte, which is not the true length of the shellcode.
 Why?
 The reason is that the shellcode is dirty, not injectable.
-When you enter shellcode into a vulnerable program, the program prevents you from entering the complete shellcode because it stops accepting characters when it finds a null byte.
+When you enter a shellcode into a vulnerable program, the program prevents you from entering the complete shellcode because it stops accepting characters when it finds a null byte.

 ### Clean up the assembly to make it smaller and injectable